Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Abstract

 \section{Abstract}

-Understanding the processes associated with coronal rain due to the thermal non-equilibrium (TNE) and thermal instability (TI) scenario can help us understand coronal heating.
-We aim to study the properties of a quiescent coronal rain event and its effect on the solar atmosphere.
-We utilise space-based data from the \textit{High-Resolution Imager in Extreme Ultraviolet} of Solar Orbiter, the \textit{Atmospheric Imaging Assembly} of the Solar Dynamics Observatory, and the Slit-Jaw Imager (SJI) from the \textit{Interface Region Imaging Spectrograph} from November 1st, 2023.
-During the coronal rain shower, the coronal loop exhibits large EUV variability and drastic changes in sub-structure.
-Coronal rain clumps with total velocities between 72~km~s$^{-1}$ and 87~km~s$^{-1}$ and cool EUV absorbing core sizes of $\approx$600~km and densities of $\approx5\times10^{11}$~cm$^{-3}$ are seen to fall with a strong compression ahead.
-During the compression we measure a low polytropic index with $\gamma=1.085$, suggesting the presence of molecules.
-The rain shower carries a total of $3.09\times10^{26}$~erg, and the clumps produce impacts seen in all EUV channels and in SJI~1400~\AA.
-The impacts generate hot rebound flows with temperatures of $10^{6.2}-10^{6.3}~$K and velocities of $85-87$ km~s$^{-1}$, which refill and reheat the loop but carry less than $20\%$ of the clumps' kinetic energies.
-We find signatures of a steady footpoint heating, in agreement with the TNE-TI scenario, with an estimated amplitude of $2.56\times10^{-2}~$erg~cm$^{-3}$~s$^{-1}$ in agreement with active region estimates.
-Coronal rain may therefore be a good proxy for the total integrated heating that gives birth to TNE-TI.
+Studying coronal rain formation through thermal non-equilibrium (TNE) and thermal instability (TI) provides insights into coronal heating mechanisms.
+We {analysed a quiescent coronal rain event using }space-based {observations} from the High-Resolution Imager in Extreme Ultraviolet (\hrieuv) of Solar Orbiter (SolO), the {Atmospheric Imaging Assembly} (AIA) of the Solar Dynamics Observatory (SDO), and the Slit-Jaw Imager (SJI) from the {Interface Region Imaging Spectrograph} (IRIS) from November 1st, 2023.
+During the coronal rain shower, the coronal loop exhibits {substantial} EUV variability and {structural} changes.
+Rain clumps {fell at} $72-87$~km~s$^{-1}$ with cool EUV absorbing core sizes of $\approx$600~km and densities of $\approx6\times10^{11}$~cm$^{-3}$ {preceded by} strong compressions. {These mostly isothermal compressions suggest energy transfer into the rain, decelerating it and possibly reducing cooling rates -- consistent with accretion braking timescales}.
+The shower carried {microflare-level energy ($4.64\times10^{26}$~erg)}, with clumps producing impacts that reach the lower transition region and are {visible across} all EUV channels and in SJI~1400~\AA.
+The impacts generated hot rebound flows ($10^{6.2}-10^{6.3}~$K, $85-87$ km~s$^{-1}$) that refilled and reheated the loop but carried less than {$15\%$} of the clumps' kinetic energy.
+We {detected} steady footpoint heating {signatures consistent} with the TNE-TI scenario, with an estimated amplitude of {$10^{-2\pm0.3}~$} erg~cm$^{-3}$ ~s$^{-1}$ {and heating scale heights of $2-10$~Mm, matching} active region {values}.
+Coronal rain may {thus serve as both a template for accretion braking and }a proxy for integrated heating {driving} TNE-TI {cycles}.